-Here’s a guide to the best NYC parks for multi-colored magic, including white oak trees whose leaves turn purple, and maples whose reds, oranges and yellow epitomize fall color.
+Here’s the annual NYCOTC guide to the best NYC parks in each borough for multi-colored magic, including white oak trees whose leaves turn purple, and maples whose reds, oranges and yellow epitomize fall color.

 You can also take a hike with NYC’s Urban Park Rangers, who lead guided tours year-round in parks in all five borouughs.

 The parks, and the guided hikes, are FREE.

 Also check the I Love NY state map of where to find the best fall foilage, updated weekly.

 Suggested routes: There’s no wrong place to go leaf-peeping in Inwood Hill Park, at the northern tip of Manhattan (where NYCOTC Editor Evelyn Kanter grew up).
 One recommended route is along the blue trail, a marked trail that picks up at the Gaelic Field in the northern side of the park and leads up to the Overlook, which will give you a gorgeous view of the Hudson River and the Palisades.

 - Riverside Park, especially the Promenade between 79th and 95th Streets, and Cherry Walk, between 97th and 125th Streets.

 - Central Park, just about anywhere.
 Check the park’s own autumn guide to Sugar maples, Black Tupelo and more of the 20,000 trees dotting what is arguably the best and most famous urban park on the planet.